Preloader

 Alcohol-Associated Liver Disease

-Alcohol-Associated Liver Disease (ALD) is one of the most common liver conditions—but most people don’t know they have it until it’s serious.
+Alcohol-Associated Liver Disease (ALD) is one of the most common liver conditions.
+Many people don’t know they have it until it becomes serious.

 What is alcohol-associated liver disease?